CP

 Pro-grade single-component acrylic — used on commercial concrete floors that don't see daily passenger-car traffic, scaled down to a 1-gal can for residential

 Disclosure: Some links below are affiliate links.
 We earn a commission if you buy through them, at no extra cost to you.
-Our picks are based on the test methodology in “How we tested”.
+Our picks are based on the test methodology in “How we picked”.
 No brand pays for placement.

 Prep is the floor coating.
 Every pick here works on a clean, etched, dry slab.
 None of them work on a slab that’s still oily, sealed, or hiding moisture.
 If your concrete beads water like a waxed hood, no can on this list adheres long-term.
 Work through our residential concrete floor prep guide before you buy paint, and the topcoat decision is the easy one.